-In other words, the mere fact that some merchants may see their costs rise (slightly) as a result of the merger must be weighed against the significant benefits that accrue to consumers and other merchants.
+Thus, the fact that some merchants may see their costs rise (slightly) as a result of the merger must be weighed against the significant benefits that accrue to consumers and other merchants.

 IV.
 Conclusion

 Returning to the criteria by which the Federal Reserve and OCC are required to evaluate this merger, and in service of which this paper has been produced, (1) the convenience and needs of the communities to be served by the combined organization and (2) competition in the relevant markets, the forgoing analysis leads to the following conclusions: